 The Trustees have a working knowledge of the Plan's Trust Deed & Rules and Plan documents.
-The trustees have sufficient knowledge and understanding of the law relating to pensions and trusts and of the relevant principles relating to the fund and investment of occupational pension schemes.
+The Trustees have sufficient knowledge and understanding of the law relating to pensions and trusts and of the relevant principles relating to the fund and investment of occupational pension schemes.
 The Trustees are conversant with Plan policies and other important documentation, such as investment and administration reports to assess whether the Plan is working effectively.
-The Trustees have a working knowledge of the SIP.
+The Trustees have a working knowledge of the SIP having reviewed it as part of the strategy review during the year.
+Additionally, at each Trustee meeting the Trustees review the L&G investment and governance reports, ensuring contributions have been invested on time.